cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-policies.md

 ## [Workflow]({{page.workflows_dsl_spec}}) Configuration

-The heal workflow will execute a sequence of tasks that is similar in nature to calling the `uninstall` workflow and the `install` workflow thereafter.
+The `heal` workflow will execute a sequence of tasks that is similar in nature to calling the `uninstall` workflow and the `install` workflow thereafter.
 The main difference is that this workflow operates on a subset of node instances that are contained within the failing node instance's compute and on relationships these node instances have with any other node instances.
-In other words, this workflow reinstalls the whole compute that contains the failing node and handles all appropriate relationships between the nodes inside this compute and any other nodes.
+In other words, this workflow reinstalls the whole compute that contains the failing node and handles all appropriate relationships between the node instances inside this compute and any other node instances.

 ## [Groups]({{page.dsl_groups_spec}}) Configuration